 Thirty-nine per cent of academic papers did not specify a particular type of abuse but instead focused on the more general subject of child maltreatment.
 When a particular maltreatment type was identified there was often more than one form of abuse that was the subject of the research.

-Sexual abuse was the most frequently occurring maltreatment type to be considered in isolation from other forms of abuse with a third of the academic literature considering this subject alone.
+Sexual abuse was the most frequently occurring maltreatment type to be considered in isolation [PUBLISHER – THE PRECEDING UNDERLINED WORDS ARE FOR THE MARGIN] from other forms of abuse with a third of the academic literature considering this subject alone.
 This compares with 19 per cent of articles focusing solely on physical abuse and 13 per cent of articles on neglect.
 This is the case despite neglect being the most commonly reported form of child maltreatment (May-Chahal and Cawson, 2005).

 Substantive topics in child protection research